Android-for-Python/Camera4Kivy/README.md

 ### Coordinates and image encoding

 **Important**, be aware of different coordinate systems and image encoding.
-A test with a print statement to see what coordinate values thirt party analysis code is using can be valuable.
+A test with a print statement to see what coordinate values third party analysis code is using can be valuable.

 - Kivy image coordinates have their origin at the bottom left.
 Most other systems use top left (with positive y increaing downwards) as their origin.